-After updating a product successfully in Native Access, the product's VST plug-in does not update to the new version.
+After updating a product in Native Access, the VST plug-in loads in your DAW as a demo version.

-- Launch Native Access and open Preferences > File locations.
+- Start Native Access and go to Library > Installed.

-Note: For more information on VST plug-in management on Windows, please view this video.
+To learn more about VST plug-in administration on Windows, please see this tutorial.